 Botanical science also plays a crucial role in informing the study of crops and the best growing techniques, helping increase food security by preventing crop losses, improving yields and food quality, and boosting the nutritional value of staple crops.
 Improved seed varieties that can withstand challenging environmental conditions — such as drought and salinity — are also an important product of botanical science, helping farmers in their fight against climate change.

 Botanical science is also key to the development of biofuels, which are usually produced from non-edible plant materials such as corn stalks, grasses and wood chips.
 This is particularly relevant given that demand for biofuels is expected to double in the coming years, and could potentially allow us to decrease our dependence on fossil fuels.

 Plants have been used in medicine for thousands of years and discoveries of new species could play a role in boosting health for the entire human population.
 In the future, we may start to see the emergence of a new class of prescription medicine, containing complex mixtures of plant extracts.

 What excites you most about this field of science?

 The power of plants can be felt not just by scientists, but everyone.
 Whether it’s looking up in awe at a towering Flooded Gum tree (Eucalyptus grandis) or being captivated by the intricate flowering of an Old Man Banksia (Banksia serrata), Australian native flora is naturally valued by all.
 That’s what makes new discoveries in botanical science so exciting.
 By sharing this knowledge and expertise we ignite curiosity about plants, their importance and the need for their conservation.

-Entries to the 2023 Australian Institute of Botanical Science Eureka Prize for Excellence in Botanical Science are now open and close 7pm AEST Friday 14 April.
+Entries to the 2023 Australian Institute of Botanical Science Eureka Prize for Excellence in Botanical Science closed at 7pm AEST Friday 14 April.